Honors Criteria Frequently Asked Questions

 Honors courses in English Language Arts and Social Science are offered for highly advanced academic students who have consistently demonstrated skills above grade level.
 (Math levels are assigned according to placement tests and teacher referrals.)
 Please read the criteria and FAQ's below to help determine if your student can benefit from honors classes.

-5th Grade Honors Parent Information Night
+5th Grade Middle School Parent Information Night

 Honors courses are provided for highly advanced academic students who have consistently demonstrated skills above grade level.
 The criteria for recommending a student from his or her current placement in a regular level class to an honors placement for the following school year are described below.
 To be recommended for Honors English Language Arts and/or Social Science students must: